2nd ANNUAL DADDYING FILM FESTIVAL & FORUM (D3F) ANNOUNCES

 # # #

 The Daddying Film Festival & Forum (D3F), is not your ordinary film fest.
-It is the first and only film festival worldwide focused exclusively on promoting the importance of positive dad involvement for kids and families.
+It is the world's first and only film festival focused exclusively on promoting the importance of positive dad involvement for kids and families.
 D3F was created by the DADvocacy Consulting Group’s Daddy Appleseed Fund (DAF) to offer children and youth a stage to express through film/video how they feel about the relationship they have or wish they had with their dads.
 D3F also encourages dad filmmakers to submit their own films for consideration and includes a stand-alone, live Daddying Film Forum to more directly improve the daddying experience for children and dads alike.

 FOR MORE INFORMATION or to request an interview with Atticus Award winners or D3F Founder Allan Shedlin, contact: D3F Director of Comms Scott Beller at scott [at] daddywishesfund [dot] com